dgroomes/my-software/README.md

 * [ ] Consider restoring (at `b3154dde` and before) my Postgres-related Bash functions.
 These were hard fought and useful.
 Maybe reimplement in
   Nushell.
 Alternatively, I often use Postgres in Docker.
 But still.
 (Same is true of the Mongo functions but not sure how much I'll ever use Mongo again.)
-* [ ] Python SDK management.
+* [ ] (SKIP: virtual environments satisfy Python version switching) Python SDK management.
 Don't bother with custom formula.
-Just use the core ones, which already include 3.9, 3.10, 3.11 and 3.12.
+Just use the core ones, which already include
+  3.9, 3.10, 3.11 and 3.12.
 That's perfect.
+UPDATE: I think Python switching is not as necessary as Java or Node.js switching because we often use virtual environments.
+So, in a Python project, you typically activate its virtual env and that's your way of switching Python versions.
+And for one-off scripts, would I just be using the latest Python anyway?
+I'm going to skip this for now.
 * [x] DONE Node.js SDK management (I think this should be totally feasible since I figured this out with OpenJDK and am happy with that).
 * [ ] Why isn't `enter_accept = true` working for Atuin?
 It has no effect.